-Pay special attention to the engine oil level during cold weather operation.
-A rise in engine oil level can indicate contaminants collecting in the oil sump or crankcase.
+Pay special attention to the oil level.
+A rise in oil level during cold weather can indicate contaminants collecting in the oil sump or crankcase.
 Change oil immediately if the oil level begins to rise.
-Monitor the oil level, and if it continues to rise, discontinue use and determine the cause, or see your dealer.
+Monitor the oil level, and if it continues to rise, discontinue to use and determine the cause or see your dealer.

-Periodic Maintenance Schedule and Icon Key
+Periodic Maintenance Schedule Icon Key

-Maintenance intervals in the following schedules are based upon average riding conditions and an average operating speed of approximately 12.4 mph (20 km/h).
-Vehicles subjected to severe or commercial use must be inspected and serviced more frequently.
+Maintenance intervals in the following chart are based upon average riding conditions and an average vehicle speed of approximately 12.4 mph (20 km/h).
+Vehicles subjected to severe use must be inspected and serviced more frequently.